OuhscBbmc/data-science-practices-1/ch-security.md

     ```bash
     git push
     ```

 1. Delete the bfg jar from the home directory.

     ```bash
     cd ~
     rm bfg-*.jar
     ```

-1. Ask your collaborators to reclone the repo to their local machine.
+1. Ask your collaborators to re-clone the repo to their local machine.
 It is important they restart with a fresh copy, so the once-scrubbed file is not reintroduced into the repo's history.

 1. If the file contains sensitive information, like passwords or PHI, ask GitHub to refresh the cache so the file's history isn't accessible through their website, even if the repo is private.